ARMmbed/mbed-os/targets/TARGET_WICED/WICED.md

          do
    ```

-   Note this is required for the WISE1530, but may not be needed for other
+   Note this is required for the WISE1530 but may not be needed for other
-   platforms
+   platforms.

-1. Remove the includes of `w_core_cm4.h` and `w_core_cmFunc.h` and replace the
+1. Remove the includes of `w_core_cm4.h` and `w_core_cmFunc.h`, and replace the
    includes with references to Mbed OS's `core_cm4.h`.

    For example:

    ``` diff
    - #include "w_core_cmFunc.h"
    + #include "core_cm4.h"